Historic Churchyard Tour of St Michael’s

 Please note: St. Michael’s is no longer used for burials

-Tours will operate initially through private bookings.
-Each walk will take approximately one hour and a quarter. and accompanied children aged 8 and above are very welcome to attend.
+Each walk will take approximately 2 hours.
+Accompanied children aged 8 and above are very welcome to attend.
 Tours will take place during daylight hours to enable guests to enjoy the full experience of viewing stones with plenty of opportunities to take photographs.

 Due to the uneven terrain, mobility is restricted, please contact the team to discuss your individual requirements so we can ensure you have the right information when planning a visit.
 Certain areas are unsuitable for wheelchair access and mobility impaired.
 We run a wide range of ghost and local history tours; please contact us in advance of your visit to ensure we can organise an experience that will meet your requirements.